-7-1.
 Senior High, Middle School, and Elementary School Supplements

-SENIOR HI GH SCHOOL PERCENT Athletic Direct Head Coach Includes: Baseball, basketball, soccer, softball, track, Volleyball and wrestling.
-10 Assistant Coa Includes: ach Baseball, football, basketball, volleyball, Soccer, softball, track, and wrestling 9 Head Coach Includes: Competitive Cheer, Cross country, golf, swimming, Tennis, and weightlifting.
-6 Assistant Coach 4 Includes: Cross country, golf, swimming, tennis, And weightlifting.
+SENIOR HIGH SCHOOL PERC

+Athletic Dired Head Coach

+Includes: Baseball, Basketball, Soccer, Softball, Track, Volleyball and Wrestling.
+10

+Assistant Coa Includes: ach Baseball, Football, Basketball, Volleyball, Soccer, Softball, Track, and Wrestling 9

+Head Coach Includes: Beach Volleyball, Competitive Cheer, Cross Country, Go Swimming, Tennis, and Weightlifting.
+6 Dlf,

+Assistant Coa Includes: ach Cross Country, Golf, Swimming, Tennis, and Weightlifting.
+4

 Head Coach, Includes: Boys/Girls combined Cross country, golf, swimming, and tennis Note: To receive this supplement a coach must Have a minimum of five (5) boys and (5) girls Participating on each team.
+10

+Band Directo 16

+Assistant Bar 9

+Choir Directo 8 7

+Cheerleader Sponsor

+Assistant Cheerleader Sponsor

+Drama Coach

+Department Heads with administrative planning period 4 Department Heads without administrative

+Planning period 6

-10 Band Directo , - 16 Assistant Bar nd Director 9 Choir Directo or 8 7 Cheerleader Sponsor eerleader Sponsor 6 Drama Coach ı Heads with administrative planning period 4 4 Heads without administrative • Planning peri 6 Club Sponsors with administrative planning period Club Sponsors without administrative planning period Annual Sponsor Academic Team Coach (One per school) ACQUEITIC TE ani coach (one per school) 3 4 3
+Club Sponsors with administrative planning period

+Club Sponsors with administrative planning period Club Sponsors without administrative planning period

-MIDDLE SCHOOL Middle School Athletic Director Head Coach Includes: Basketball, football, soccer, track, And volleyball.
-7 7 Assistant Coaches Intramural Coach Band Director Choir Director Cheerleader Sponsor Team Leader Academic Team Coach (one per school) ELEMENTARY SCHOOL Elementary Intramural Coach Grade Group Chair 6 6 MISCELLANEOUS Peer Teacher with an additional planning period Peer Teacher without an additional planning period Resource Teachers Teacher with 1 additional period of teaching/full year (One per department) 2 4 6 Teacher with 1 additional period of teaching/semester (One per department) Bus Duty with additional planning period Bus Duty without additional planning period 6 2 3
+Annual Sponsor 4

+Academic Team Coach (One per school) 3

+MIDDLE SC HOOL PERCENT

+Middle School Athletic Director Head Coach 7 7

+Includes: Basketball, Cross Country, Football, Soccer, Track, and Volleyball.

+Assistant Coa , 5

+Intramural C 7

+Band Directo r 11

+Choir Directo r 6

+Cheerleader Sponsor 5

+Team Leader 6

+Academic Te am Coach (one per school) 3

+ELEMENTA RY SCHOOL

+Elementary I ntramural Coach 6

+Grade Group Chair 6

+MISCELLAN EOUS

+Peer Teache r with an additional planning period 2

+r without an additional planning period 4 6

+Resource Teachers

+1 additional period of 12

+0 year (One per department) 12

+1 additional period of 6

+teaching/semester (One per department)

+Bus Duty with additional planning period Bus Duty without additional planning period

+g ponod 3
-7-2.
-General Policies Governing Extracurricular Supplements

-- A. Supplements will be based on the current salary schedule with the salary for a BA/BS teacher with 0 years of experience as the base. - B. Outline of the duties to be performed to earn a supplement shall be written by the school administrator and signed by the teacher involved and the school administrator.
-One copy is to remain with the administrator, one with the teacher, and another copy filed with the Superintendent's office by October 15 of each school year. - C. No supplement shall be paid when job performance is not in accordance with the agreed outline. - D. Any employee may receive more than one (1) supplement, but not more than three (3)
+- 7-2.
+General Policies Governing Extracurricular Supplements - A. Supplements will be based on the current salary schedule with the salary for a BA/BS teacher with 0 years of experience as the base. - B. Outline of the duties to be performed to earn a supplement shall be written by the school administrator and signed by the teacher involved and the school administrator.
+One copy is to remain with the administrator, one with the teacher, and another copy filed with the Superintendent's office by October 15 of each school year. - C. No supplement shall be paid when job performance is not in accordance with the agreed outline.

+D. Any employee may receive more than one (1) supplement, but not more than three (3)

 supplements for duties performed and shall be subject to the conditions of Item Number 3 of this schedule.
+Administrators are not eligible to receive supplements.